5stars217/5stars217.github.io/_posts/2024-04-23-adversaries-sometimes-compute-gradients.md

   </div>
 </div>

-Put another way, when assessing AI/ML in attack/defense, would you rather navigate the landscape on the right in the more nimble flywheel or the one that changes direction more slowly?
+Put another way, when assessing AI/ML capabilities in attack/defense, would you rather navigate the landscape on the right in the more nimble flywheel or the one that changes direction more slowly?
 Inspiration taken from understanding complexity: ['simple, rugged and dancing landscapes'.](https://www.youtube.com/watch?v=3FyzOba2cUE&t=3s) People often make the mistake of assuming their business landscape and an attackers goals within it are like reaching the peak of Mount Fuji, but often its more like navigating the Appalachias, where its hard to judge where the peaks are from the different vantage points.

 ## Building my adversary flywheel